HSF/hsf.github.io/_gsocproposals/2022/proposal_DEEPLENSE3.md

 Strong gravitational lensing is a promising probe of the substructure of dark matter to better understand its underlying nature.
 Deep learning methods have the potential to accurately identify images containing substructure, and differentiate [WIMP](https://en.wikipedia.org/wiki/Weakly_interacting_massive_particles) particle dark matter from other well motivated models, including vortex substructure of dark matter condensates and superfluids.

-This project will focus on further development of the DeepLense pipeline that combines state-of-the art of deep learning models with strong lensing simulations initially based on [PyAutoLens](https://github.com/Jammy2211/PyAutoLens) for strong gravitational lens modeling.
-The focus of this project is on equivariant neural networks for stable training of DeepLense simulation models
+This project will focus on further development of the DeepLense pipeline that combines state-of-the art of deep learning models with strong lensing simulations based on [lenstronomy](https://lenstronomy.readthedocs.io/en/latest/).
+The focus of this project is on using deep regression techniques for estimating dark matter properties, including population-level quantities and properties of dark matter particle candidates (e.g. CDM, WDM, axions, SIDM).

 ## Task ideas
  * Expand the DeepLense functionality with equivariant networks suitable for computer vision tasks applicable to DeepLense data